Norman McVicker: Warwickshire

-McVicker debuted for Warwickshire in the first-class cricket against Cambridge University.
-His first season was a success, with him taking 74 first-class wickets at 20.50, including what were to be his career best figures when he took 7 for 29 in his fifth County Championship match against Northamptonshire.
+McVicker debuted for Warwickshire in first-class cricket against Cambridge University.
+His first season was a success, with 74 first-class wickets at an average of 20.50, including what were to be his career-best first-class figures of 7 for 29 in his fifth County Championship match against Northamptonshire.
 He also played his first List A one-day match for Warwickshire in the 1969 Player's County League against Sussex.
 He suffered a loss of form in 1970, with 34 wickets at 42.91, though he remained consistent in one-day cricket, taking 21 wickets at 22.19.
 He regained his form in 1971, with 74 first-class wickets at 26.24.

-He was Warwickshire's leading wicket-taker in 1972, when they won the County Championship, with 66 wickets at 23.80.
-If the 1972 Championship winning side, only McVicker and Stephen Rouse would not go onto play Test cricket.
+McVicker was Warwickshire's leading wicket-taker in 1972, when they won the County Championship, with 66 wickets at 23.80.
+Of the 1972 Championship winning side, only McVicker and Stephen Rouse would not go on to play Test cricket.
 He lost his place in the side in 1973, despite taking 54 wickets at 24.53.
 He was released by Warwickshire at the end of that season.
 In first-class cricket, he played 104 matches for Warwickshire, scoring 1,701 runs with a high score of 65 not out, while with the ball he took 300 wickets at 25.77.
 In one-day cricket, he appeared 87 times for Warwickshire, taking 121 wickets at 22.33, with best figures of 5 for 26.